Improve your Client Communication with FuseBaseMake it happen

 Becoming a business that cares will enable you to attract and retain customers.
 The best way to hear your client and demonstrate that you care is to collect feedback – and manage it accordingly.
 Feedback allows you to find ways to live up to your client’s expectations.
 Quite often, people do not want to complain – instead, they just leave, never to come back.
 Demonstrating to customers that you are willing to hear them out and take into account what they have to say helps to build rapport and win trust.
 If a client has to spend time looking for where and how to contact you, they may decide against it, which means a lost opportunity for you.
 Providing customers with a convenient tool to leave feedback is key to creating effective communication – and to improving your operations.

 However, gathering feedback is only one thing.
 Processing it effectively and in a timely manner, keeping in touch with the client all the way and showing the result of their contribution to your project are all pieces of the same puzzle.
 And yes, contribution is the way you should see the client feedback, even if it was harsh and sounded more like criticism.
 Managing feedback and looking at it as a chance to improve your project and your communication style, admitting and correcting your mistakes, is the third key tip on managing effective client communication.

 If you are managing a small to medium business, and especially if your business involves regular communication with clients, you might be looking for such a tool – one that would comprise all aspects of business projects in one place.
-Nimbus Platform may be the best workspace to invite your clients for feedback and project updates, document exchange and secure collaboration.
-Nimbus, which started as a note-taking app, has grown into a powerful collaboration platform where you can find everything you need to make your client communication better, your projects more effective and your business more profitable.
+FuseBase may be the best workspace to invite your clients for feedback and project updates, document exchange and secure collaboration.
+FuseBase, which started as a note-taking app, has grown into a powerful collaboration platform where you can find everything you need to make your client communication better, your projects more effective and your business more profitable.